Vyral/Gene_Agustin_Blog/_posts/2017-09-27-spelling-out-the-difference-between-pre-approval-and-pre-qualification.md

 We’ll talk to clients and they’ll tell us, “I have a full pre-approval.
 I’m just calling to shop rates.”

-What does Gene ask his clients when he hears this?

-He asks, “**Did you submit all your documents to your lender?
+When we hear this we ask, “**Did you submit all your documents to your lender?
 Have you taken an application?** Have they submitted your documents through the entire process?
 Do you need finance contingencies?”

 And a lot of times, the answer is no.

-So what that means that the clients probably have just a pre-qualification.
+That means the clients probably just have a pre-qualification.
 In some cases, the lender is just taking information down over the phone, and they may collect some of the documents from you, but they’re not really running it through their entire system and submitting the client’s loan to an underwriter to be looked at.
 Technically, this is not a pre-approval.

 **Only an underwriter can give you a pre-approval, not an automated system.**